 You can make these tender, fluffy Drop Biscuits in just 20 minutes!
 This easy recipe pairs well with soups and chowders for a simple, fast dinner.
 Scroll down to view the how-to video!

-I like to serve these drop biscuits alongside a bowl of potato soup or a chowder.
-They’d even work well on top of my chicken pot pie!
-Or, if you’re having biscuits for breakfast, you could just douse them with sausage gravy.
+I like to serve these drop biscuits alongside a bowl of potato soup or chicken corn chowder.
+Theyโd even work well on top of my chicken pot pie with biscuits!
+Or, if youโre having biscuits for breakfast, you could just douse them with sausage gravy.
 Yum!

 What You Need